agaliste/docker-valgrind/README.md

 # Valgrind docker container

-A container that holds Valgrind, has all the requirements to compile a C/C++ program and is compatible with M1 Macs too!! 🥳
+A container that holds Valgrind, has all the requirements to build C/C++ projetcs, use CMake and is compatible with M1 Macs too!! 🥳

 ## What does the container include?